adot8/obsidian-notes/Red Teaming/Cobalt Strike Assumed Breach/1. Initial Compromise/Local Persistence/Scheduled Tasks.md

-The Windows Task Scheduler is able to perform routine tasks based on pre-defined triggers, including:
+**,The** Windows Task Scheduler is able to perform routine tasks based on pre-defined triggers, including:

 - At a specific time on a daily, weekly, or monthly schedule.